kuleuven/iRODS-User-Training/05_iCommands_Handson_User-Training.md

 ls
 ```

-The file is now only available on the iRODS server not in our client directory.
+The file is now only available on the iRODS server, not in our client directory.

 ```sh
 ils